linx-software/Postman_to_Production/README.md

 ### Create the API
 #### IN POSTMAN:
 1. In Postman, Create a workspace for your project
-2. Go to APIs and create a new API named Product with OpenAPI 3.0 Schema type
+2. Go to APIs and create a new API named Product with OpenAPI 3.0 Schema type and YAML as the Schema Format
 3. Define the API, this can be done by copying the below [API schema in the repo](https://github.com/linx-software/Postman_to_Production/blob/main/API%20Definition/ProductAPI.yml):
 ```YAML
 openapi: "3.0.0"